If you’re among the 10% of American adults that didn’t complete high school, you may feel like financial independence is for someone else.

 Depending on what freelance job you choose to pursue, this might mean creating samples specifically to use for applications, or taking on a few projects for free or nearly-free.

-But once you get that first client, your ability to deliver solid results will be all that matters, and your work will dictate your income (rather than your educational credentials).
+But once you get your first freelance client, your ability to deliver solid results will be all that matters, and your work will dictate your income (rather than your educational credentials).

 Why we ranked it #1: Freelance writing is a relatively easy field to break into.
 The first job will be the hardest to land, and it likely won’t pay much.
 But after a few happy clients, you’ll be able to prove your merit and raise your rates.

-It also has a super high upside, particularly for highly-demanding or technical subjects like computers, finance or any other specialized niche.
+It also has a super high upside, particularly for highly-demanding or technical subjects like computer science, finance or any other specialized niche.

 You don’t necessarily need to be an expert in these subjects to write about them (though experience helps) — you just need to be good at research.